© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Fern Barrow: a bowl barrow on Talbot Heath is a scheduled monument protected by Historic England under reference 1018033.
 View the official record →

-Fern Barrow is a Bronze Age burial mound situated on Talbot Heath in Dorset.
+Fern Barrow is a bowl barrow situated on Talbot Heath in Dorset, England, and represents a funerary monument of Bronze Age date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018033.

 Fern Barrow: a bowl barrow on Talbot Heath is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018033.